 SmartVPN service included

 We told you earlier that the Smart DNS Proxy needs to be configured separately, but that’s only in case you want to use it as a standalone feature, without a VPN.

-However, Smart DNS Proxy’s VPN offers you a bunch of SmartVPN servers (check out the list of servers, you’ll know what I mean), which offer you all of the Smart DNS Proxy services while you’re connected to any of them.
+However, Smart DNS Proxy’s VPN offers you a bunch of SmartVPN servers (check out the list of servers, you’ll know what I mean), which lets you use you all of the Smart DNS Proxy services while you’re connected to any of them.

 Accessing and configuring settings

 If you want to mess around with the settings, you can simply do so by clicking the “Settings” button in the main window.
 Here, you’ll be able to see a bunch of parameters just waiting for you to toy with them.
 These are:

 - Auto Reconnect: On/Off;

 Keeping it simple.
 There isn’t a lot of elbow room regarding the possibility of customizing the app to your liking, but it’s more than enough considering that they let you choose your connection type, protocol and port, which is more than other VPN services offer.

 Although it’s not exactly a list of servers, Smart DNS Proxy has a list of locations that they have servers placed in.
 The list is as follows:

 San Francisco, CA, USA